michbergjo/CRUDexamplewithH2/README.md

 This project is an example of how to build Spring CRUD fucntionality.
 It includes a built-in H2 database.

 ## Usage
-Practice with and gain a better understanding of CRUD functionality
+Practice with and gain a better understanding of CRUD functionality and REST APIs

 ## Install
 To run this project, you must have Java 8+ installed on your computer.
 From the command line: